 Incompleteness tells us that no intelligence ever becomes “perfect” in any important way.
 Each intelligence is always a finite state computing system, with things it can’t understand, or mentally explore.
 This is a very valuable thing to realize when we think about the future.
 We aren’t “becoming Gods”, with all the hubris that idea implies.
 We’re just getting smarter, and will forever be faced with various risks and unknowns.
 There’s no heaven or utopia, only protopias ahead.

 Because of incompleteness, “Superhuman” is a much better word to describe our future than “Gods” or even “Demigods,” with all the perfection that those latter words imply.
-Humans are beings that simply become smarter and better over time, changing themselves with our technologies, while furthering all of the Eight Goals.
-Our future is just more of those goals, on steroids perhaps.
-Steroids that don’t have so many side effects, of course.
-J
+Humans are beings that simply become smarter and better over time, changing themselves with our technologies, while furthering all of the Eight Values.
+Our future is just more of those values and goals, on steroids perhaps.
+Steroids that don’t have so many side effects, of course. 🙂

 Thus the magnitude of our various incompletenesses relative to our knowledge also seems likely to go down as well.
 But at the same time, the number of known ways in which our simulations are provably incomplete also seems likely to keep inevitably rising.
 The adage “the more we know, the more we realize how little we know” and “every scientific fact raises many new questions” both help us see that incompleteness always grows the smarter we get, but it also becomes less threatening, and may also grow at a declining rate, the more developed any system becomes.